 Chances are that if you are reading this then you either have a dog walker (hopefully me!) or you may be thinking about having one (hopefully me!) in the future.
 Most dog walkers/pet sitters offer services that can be a one off, short term or long term.
 I know that when I meet a potential customer I ask lots of questions to find out their requirements and all about their pet.

 It’s so important to pick the right dog walker/pet sitter for your pet.
 They could be visiting up to 5 times a week with them.
 Not only do they need to connect with your pet you also need to feel confident about your choice too.

-I also know that years ago, when we found ourselves needing a dog walker, we didn’t have a clue what to ask or what to expect.
+I also know that years ago, when I found myself needing a dog walker, I didn’t have a clue what to ask or what to expect.
 So today I’m going to let you know 7 things you should check.

 2) Has your dog walker got animal first aid training?
 I’ve not had to use mine yet on any dogs I walk but I have had to use it on my own.
 I always carry a small first aid kit with me and I have a much bigger first aid kit in my car.
 I check all kits (I have 4, or maybe 5 kits in total) every month to check that everything is in date and order any replacements.

 3) On occasions, I will drive a dog to a different location for their walk.
 As well as having specific dog walker’s insurance that covers me for transporting dogs, my car insurance also covers business use.
 It’s a little thing, but if I had an accident with your dog in the car and I don’t have business use on my personal insurance then my dog walker’s insurance won’t pay out.